Liu Bei's takeover of Yi Province: Background

-The campaign
+The campaign (211–214)

-Takeover of Jiameng
+Takeover of Jiameng (211–213)

 In 211, Liu Bei led an expedition force of tens of thousands of soldiers into Yi Province after leaving behind Zhuge Liang, Guan Yu, Zhang Fei and Zhao Yun to guard Jing Province.
 When Liu Bei entered Yi province, it was as if he was returning home.
-When he arrived at Fu County (涪縣; in present-day Fuling District, Chongqing) Liu Zhang led 30 000 soldiers into flambloyant display to welcome Liu Bei warmly; it was the occasion of a great meeting where they feasted for more than 100 days.
+When he arrived at Fu County (涪縣; in present-day Fuling District, Chongqing) Liu Zhang led 30 000 soldiers in a flambloyant display to welcome Liu Bei warmly; it was the occasion of a great meeting where they feasted for more than 100 days.
 Liu Zhang provided Liu Bei with more provisions and equipment for his army before they parted ways.

-During this meeting; Fa Zheng told Liu Bei that Zhang Song along with Pang Tong wanted to use this opportunity to capture Liu Zhang and force him to hand over Yi Province to Liu Bei however Liu Bei didn't follow this plan because he felt that the plan was too hasty and that he should first win the hearts of the people of Yi province.
+During this meeting; Fa Zheng told Liu Bei that Zhang Song along with Pang Tong wanted to use this opportunity to capture Liu Zhang and force him to hand over Yi Province; however Liu Bei didn't follow this plan because he felt that the plan was too hasty and that he should first win the hearts of the people of Yi province.
 Many of Liu Zhang's retainers protested against his decision to invite Liu Bei into the Yi province.
 Among them were Liu Ba and Huang Quan with Wang Lei (王累) committing suicide.
 Yan Yan famously remarked that Liu Zhang's decision was the equivalent of setting a tiger free to defend himself.

-Liu Bei's army totalled more than 30,000 soldiers, all well equipped along with many supplies.
+Liu Bei's army totalled more than 30,000 soldiers, all well-equipped along with many supplies.
 They headed to Jiameng Pass (southwest of present-day Guangyuan, Sichuan) at the border between Liu Zhang and Zhang Lu's territories.
 However, instead of engaging Zhang Lu, Liu Bei halted his advance and focused on building up connections and gaining influence around the area in preparation for his takeover of Yi Province.
 Since he was kind and virtuous, many among the masses soon joined him.
-Among them was an eccentric man named Peng Yang (Han dynasty), he quickly became friend with Pang Tong and under his recommendation along with Fa Zheng's support joined Liu Bei's staff; he revealed himself a highly talented military instructor and became even more favoured by Liu Bei.
+Among them was an eccentric man named Peng Yang (Han dynasty), he quickly became friends with Pang Tong.
+With Pang Tong's and Fa Zheng's support, Peng Yang joined Liu Bei's staff.
+He revealed himself to be a highly talented military instructor and became even more favoured by Liu Bei.